anjo3902/portfolio/README.md

 This section guides you to deploy your portfolio on GitHub pages.

-- Navigate to `package.json` and enter your domain name instead of `https://developerfolio.js.org/` in `homepage` variable.
-For example, if you want your site to be `https://<your-username>.github.io/developerFolio`, add the same to the homepage section of `package.json`.
+- If you're deploying to GitHub Pages, set `homepage` to your GitHub Pages URL (e.g. `https://<your-username>.github.io/portfolio`).
+- If you're deploying to a root-hosted platform like Vercel or Netlify, you can set `homepage` to `.` (dot) to make all asset paths relative.
+This avoids 404s when the app's files are served from the root path.

 - In short you can also add `/devloperFolio` to `package.json` as both are exactly same.
 Upon doing so, you tell `create-react-app` to add the path assets accordingly.